jmcx/gravitee-quickstart/05_GitOps_ArgoCD/README.md

 # Setting up

-There are a few prerequisites to getting this example working:
+There are a few prerequisites to getting this example working.

-* a Kubernetes cluster, kubectl
+* a Kubernetes cluster and kubectl
+* Gravitee installed on the cluster.
+At minimum, a Gravitee gateway running on the cluster and configured to sync its API configurations from Kubernetes.
+The most minimal setup here is to use the gateway in db-less mode.
+Optionally, the full Gravitee API management platform, either running locally on the cluster or elsewhere (so long as at least one gateway is running on the cluster)
+* Gravitee Kubernetes Operator (GKO) is installed on the cluster
-* GKO is intalled on the cluster
+* ArgoCD is installed on the cluster
-* Access to Gravitee platform (either in the cluster, in the cloud, anywhere really!)

 In this example, we'll use ArgoCD via its CLI, without needing to open the user interface.
 This is the simplest setup to get started quickly.
 Later if you're interested you can also setup the ArgoCD UI.
 For more on getting started with ArgoCD, head to the official ArgoCD [getting started guide](https://argo-cd.readthedocs.io/en/stable/getting_started/).